waplanning/waplanning/docs/lawyer/information.markdown

 ---
 layout: page
-title: Working with a lawyer
+title: Information gathering
-parent: Choosing and working with a lawyer
+parent: Working with a lawyer
 nav_order: 3
-permalink: /working/
+permalink: /information/
 ---

 <h2> What information should I gather before meeting with a lawyer?   </h2>